Radiology Technologist Schools and Careers in Washington DC

 Howard University

-Howard University offers a Bachelor of Science in Radiation Therapy (BSRT) that will meet the education requirements for the ARRT certification exam.
+Howard University offers a Bachelor of Science in Radiation Therapy (BSRT) that meets the education requirements to sit for the ARRT certification exam.
 The curriculum is presented in two stages, a Lower and an Upper Division.
-Students will begin in the Lower Division by taking general education and prerequisite courses; then they will apply to start taking Upper Division classes in their third and fourth years.
-The Upper Division includes both didactic and clinical elements across five semesters.
+Students begin in the Lower Division taking general education and prerequisite courses, then apply to start taking Upper Division classes in their third and fourth years.
+The Upper Division includes both classroom and clinical elements across five semesters.
 Admission into the Upper Division requires at least a 3.0 cumulative GPA and a minimum GPA of 2.5 in all math and science courses.
-Didactic coursework includes Introduction to Oncology, Sectional Anatomy, Pathophysiology, and Problem Solving.
-The clinical elements of the program are divided into observatory, participatory, and mastery phases.
-In the observatory phase, students in the first semester of the Upper Division will only observe radiologic procedures in a clinical environment.
-During the participatory phase, students will begin working directly with patients at the discretion of the clinical instructor.
-Students in their senior year will move on to the mastery phase, during which they will integrate their didactic and clinical training in order to complete the ARRT required competencies and begin integrating treatment planning into their rotations.
+Progression through the program requires a minimum score of 80% in all clinical courses and at least 75% in didactic classes.
+Coursework includes Introduction to Oncology, Sectional Anatomy, Pathophysiology, and Problem Solving.
 Students may be assigned to clinical affiliates throughout the Washington DC area.
-Progression through the program requires a minimum score of 80% in all clinical courses and at least 75% in didactic classes.

 How to Become a Radiology Technologist in Washington DC

 Radiologic technologists in Washington DC do not need to become licensed to practice in the district.
-Employers in Washington DC may, however, show a preference for rad techs who have received a professional credential from an organization such as the ARRT.
+Employers in Washington DC may, however, preferr rad techs who have received a professional credential from an organization such as the ARRT.
 Certification by the ARRT requires the following:

-- Complete a diploma, certificate, or degree in your chosen modality.
+1. Complete a diploma, certificate, or degree in your chosen specialty.
 The ARRT requires that candidates for certification complete an educational program in their chosen modality and an associate’s degree or higher.
 These two qualifications may be met by the same program, but it is not required.

 Washington DC Radiology Tech Salary and Job Outlook